-For more on Ellis Island, see my other post A Weekend Away: New York.
+For more on Ellis Island, see my other post 3 Days in New York City.

 After the hike I head over to the Immigration Station.
 My favorite thing about this place, aside from learning about Asian American history, is the Chinese poetry carved on the walls.
 Following the Chinese Exclusion Act of 1882, Chinese immigrants had a much more difficult time getting into the country.
 In fact, some stayed in the barracks for years, carving poems on the walls to pass their time.